top of page

 • If you're at Peake, use the courtesy shuttle bus to join a shopping trip

-• Blooms Imports has gourmet meat and was the most affordable place to buy imported lamb.
+• Blooms Imports in Diego Martin has gourmet meat and was the most affordable place to buy imported lamb

-• Peppercorns at Westmall sells gourmet and foreign foods.
+• Peppercorns and Seafood Enterprises at The Falls shopping mall both sell gourmet and foreign foods.

 Trinidad transportation